Grey tan home in tropical climate with a palm tree.

 Balloon Loans

 With a balloon loan, you’ll have low monthly payments and the ability to use your money for other things, such as building credit or savings, before making your eventual lump-sum payment.
-These loans can be a good idea for homeowners that know they won’t be in a house very long or for homeowners that can actually pay the lump sum amount quickly to avoid having mortgage payments in the long run.
+These loans can be a good idea for:

 Interest-Only Mortgage

 An interest-only mortgage is similar to some balloon loans in that it may allow a borrower to only pay interest on the loan for their monthly payment rather than interest and principal.
-Unlike a balloon loan, however, interest-only mortgages usually only allow you to pay interest-only for a set number of years.
+Unlike a balloon loan, however, interest-only mortgages usually only allow you to pay just the interest for a set number of years.
 After that, your balance begins amortizing, which can greatly increase your monthly payment.

-Most interest-only loans are ARMs, meaning your interest rate on the loan will be adjusted some number of times each year based on the current rates, causing your monthly payments to go up or down.
-These loans are often structured in the format of “5/6,” with the 5 being the number of years you’d pay only interest and the 6 indicating that your rate will be adjusted every 6 months.
+Some interest-only loans are ARMs, meaning your interest rate on the loan will be adjusted some number of times each year based on the current rates, causing your monthly payments to go up or down.
+These loans are often structured in a 5/6 format with the 5 being the number of years you’d pay only interest and the 6 indicating that your rate will be adjusted every 6 months.

 There are interest-only fixed-rate mortgages as well, but they are very rare.
 ARMs can be more expensive long-term, so if a rate that is guaranteed not to increase sounds better to you, you may instead want to refinance to a conventional fixed-rate loan.